-To assess the impact on PFS of radiologic assessments not occurring at the regularly scheduled assessment times, sensitivity analyses will be performed where subjects with events and censorings that occur at a time other than the regularly scheduled visit assessment will have PFS time based on the date of the next regularly scheduled assessment rather than the actual off-schedule date.
+To assess the impact on PFS of radiologic assessments not occurring at the regularly scheduled assessment times, the frequency of these unscheduled/off-scheduled assessments will be presented for each treatment schedule.
+In addition, sensitivity analyses will be performed where subjects with events and censorings that occur at a time other than the regularly scheduled visit assessment will have PFS time based on the date of the next regularly scheduled assessment rather than the actual off-schedule date.
 Methods similar to the primary analysis will be used to estimate the median PFS along with HRs.